recloudstream/csdocs/More Stuff/videoquality.md

 !!!

 ## DS4K
 DS4K stands for "Downscaled 4K."
 It is a video resolution where a 4K (Ultra High Definition) video is downscaled to a lower resolution, such as 1080p (Full HD) for streaming or distribution purposes.
 OTT providers often compress their 4K contents poorly to manage their server traffic.
-That's why encoders downscale the 4K version with good bitrate, sharpness, details, etc.
+That's why encoders downscale the 4K version with good bitrate, sharpness, details, etc. The quality of a DS4K video depends on the encoder.

 ## SDR vs HDR vs HDR10 vs HDR10+